Dataport/polar/packages/plugins/LoadingIndicator/README.md

 ![Loading indicator example](./readme_loadingIndicator_example.png)

-The key must be unique and is managed using a Set.
-This ensures that it can't be added multiple times, and removing it once will remove it completely.
-To avoid name conflicts, it is recommended to use a key format like `{my-plugin-or-application-name}-{procedure-name}`.
-The `LoadingIndicator` is typically used for asynchronous operations.
+The key must be unique and is kept track of via a Set.
+It can't be added multiple times, and removing it once always removes it altogether.
+It is advised to use a key like `{my-plugin-or-application-name}-{procedure-name}` to avoid name conflicts.
+The LoadingIndicator will usually be used for asynchronous code.

-Therefore, **always call `removeLoadingKey` in the `finally` block of your code** to prevent loading indicators from hanging.
+As such, **always call `removeLoadingKey` in the `finally` section of your code** to prevent hanging loading indicators.

 ### Getters